Archon-/Synthesis_in_Control_Theory/README.md

 Notice
 ------

++ At section a), b) etc. third value in the header should be F^~Fy.
+Y is subscripted.
-I know!
++ I know!
 Code shit as hell, but... one day I'll fix it. ;)